wurenkai/H-vmunet/README.md

 1- Download the Spleen train dataset from [this](http://medicaldecathlon.com/) link. </br>

 *C.CVC-ClinicDB* </br>
-1- Download the Spleen train dataset from [this](https://polyp.grand-challenge.org/CVCClinicDB/) link. </br>
+1- Download the CVC-ClinicDB train dataset from [this](https://polyp.grand-challenge.org/CVCClinicDB/) link. </br>

 **2. Train the H_vmunet.**
 ```